Can Too Many Bold Keywords Harm Your Rankings In Google?

 While I was searching for information to disprove the people who said bold tags are important factors in SEO, I came across an article on SEOPressor titled, “Stuffing SEO Strong Tag Does Not Help You Rank At All“.
 The results of Brian Chang’s experiment were a bit surprising; he saw his rankings drop several pages after he added the bold tags, but they returned to normal when he removed them.

-His experiment piqued my interest, so I thought I would run a short experiment of my own to see whether or not I would see the same negative results as Brian Chang did on SEOPressor.
+His experiment piqued my interest, so I thought I would run a short experiment of my own to see whether or not I would have the same negative results as Brian Chang from SEOPressor.

 The “True” Effect of Adding Too Many Bold Keywords (September, 2016)